opencrvs/opencrvs-core/README.md

 3. Click Channels and for each channel -
    1. click edit, and then go to routes tab and change the value of host from service name to your local IP address.
 4. Test the setup with `curl http://localhost:5001/fhir/Patient/123` you should get some JSON with a 'Not found' error.

+### Create a new metadata db dump

+Start the development environment as described above, then:

+1. `cd packages/resource && yarn populate && cd ../..`
+2. `cd packages/user-mgnt && yarn populate && cd ../..`
+3. Login to the OpenHIM console and update the base config file.

 ### tmuxed development setup